 Once booked at a jail, people who have diagnosed mental illnesses are often forced to wait days or even weeks before they are provided their prescribed medication.
 This can cause mental health to significantly deteriorate.
-People with mental illness who are not yet diagnosed

-People detained before trial may be denied their own prescribed medications, which disrupts their treatment are unlikely to have their illness diagnosed or treated during pretrial detention, as county jails do not provide such services.
+People with mental illness who are not yet diagnosed are unlikely to have their illness diagnosed or treated during pretrial detention, as county jails do not provide such services.
 County jails also lack the conditions most likely to contribute to improved mental health - namely, an atmosphere of protection from violence, access to educational and physical activity, and specialized care and support.